Organ transplantation in China: International concerns

-Organs sourced from prisoners sentenced to death
+Organs sourced from death row prisoners

 Transplantation first began in the early 1970s China, when organs were sourced from executed prisoners.
 Although other sources, such as brain-dead donors, had been tried, the lack of legal framework hampered efforts.
 Dr Klaus Chen said in 2007 that this was still the dominant pool.
 The Laogai Research Foundation website have a portal to display the relationship between execution and organ market in China.
 Concerns that some poorer countries were answering donor shortages by selling organs to richer countries led the World Medical Association (WMA) to condemn the purchase and sale of human organs for transplantation at Brussels in 1985, in 1987 and at Stockholm in 1994.

 In Madrid in 1987, the World Health Organization (WHO) condemned the practice of extracting organs from executed prisoners due to the difficulty of knowing if they had given consent.
 Growing concern led other professional societies and human rights organisations to condemn the practice in the 1990s, and to question the way in which the organs were obtained.
 The WHO starting drafting an international guideline (WHA44.25) on human organ transplants in 1987 which resulted in the WHO Guiding Principles on Human Organ Transplantation being endorsed in 1991.
 However, the wording did not allow the international community to draw up any laws preventing China from continuing to trade in human organs.

 The United States Senate Committee on Foreign Relations convened a hearing in 1995 on the trade in human body parts in China; receiving evidence from various sources including statements from Amnesty International, the BBC, and Chinese government documents produced by human rights activist Harry Wu.

 The WMA, the Korean Medical Association, and the Chinese Medical Association reached an agreement in 1998 that these practices were undesirable and that they would jointly investigate them with a view to stopping them; however, in 2000, the Chinese withdrew their cooperation.
 Amnesty International claimed to have strong evidence that the police, courts, and hospitals were complicit in the organ trade, facilitated by the use of mobile execution chambers, or "death vans".
 Amnesty speculated that this profitable trade might explain China's refusal to consider abolishing the death penalty, which is used on between 1,770 (official figure) and 8,000 (Amnesty estimates) prisoners annually.
 Corpses are typically cremated before relatives or independent witnesses can view them, fuelling suspicions about the fate of internal organs.